-Kegel exercise is named after Dr. Kegel who discovered the floor pelvic exercise.
-During these exercises you will be able to discover the muscles that hold your pelvic organs.
-To isolate those muscles try to stop urinating and start the flow again.
+The Kegel exercise is named after Dr. Kegel, who discovered the importance of floor pelvic exercise.
+Kegel exercises can help to prevent or control urinary incontinence.
+They are beneficial to both men and women.
+During these exercises, you will be able to identify the muscles that support your pelvic organs.
+You can do these exercises at any time during the day.

 Why Kegel exercise is important?

 Kegel exercises are essential for all women.
 Many factors, including childbirth, surgery, obesity, age, estrogen levels, and constipation-related straining, can weaken your pelvic muscles.